What is Appendicitis?

 Cough tenderness – this is an important sign which differentiate appendicitis from right sided ureteric colic.

-Cope’s psoas test – irritation of psoas major muscle which produces flexion at the hip, any attempt of extension causes pain
+Cope’s psoas test – irritation of psoas major muscle which produces flexion at the hip, any attempt of extension causes pain.
+Right lower quadrant pain upon passive extension of right leg

 Tenderness and rebound tenderness – present at Mc Burney’s point.
 Rebound tenderness is due to inflammation of the partial peritoneum.